microsoft/onnxruntime/docs/genai/tutorials/phi2-python.md

 ---
-title: Python phi-2 tutorial
+title: Phi-2 tutorial
 description: Learn how to write a language generation application with ONNX Runtime generate() API in Python using the phi-2 model
 has_children: false
 parent: Tutorials
 grand_parent: Generate API (Preview)
-nav_order: 2
+nav_order: 3
 ---

-# Language generation in Python with phi-2
+# Language generation in Python with Phi-2

 ## Setup and installation